py415/bytecoin-ios/README.md

 ## Product Spec
 ### User Stories

-- [ ] User shall be able to select change currencies.
+- [X] User shall be able to select change currencies.
-- [ ] User shall be able to see the latest Bitcoin prices.
+- [X] User shall be able to see the latest BTC prices.

 ## App Walkthrough